On Purely Data-Driven Massive MIMO Detectors: Experiments

-For all the experiments in the following subsections, we consider two different modulation schemes, \textit{i.e.}, 16-QAM and 64-QAM.
-Two antenna setting are considered, \textit{i.e.}, $(N_r, N_t) = (64, 32)$ and $(N_r, N_t) = (128, 64)$.
-Two types of channel are used for evaluation, \textit{i.e.,} Rayleigh fading channel and the correlated channels.
-The channel noise follows i.i.d. zero-mean Gaussian distribution if not specifically stated and the noise power is determined by the SNR as per the formula
+For all the experiments in this section, we consider two modulation schemes, namely 16-QAM and 64-QAM, along with two antenna configurations, $(N_r, N_t) = (64, 32)$ and $(N_r, N_t) = (128, 64)$.
+The performance is evaluated across three types of channels: Rayleigh fading channels, correlated channels, and 3GPP channels.
+Unless otherwise specified, the channel noise follows an \textit{i.i.d.} zero-mean Gaussian distribution, and the noise power is determined by the SNR according to the formula:

-Notably, ChannelNet does not require explicit noise input, in contrast to the baselines, which require noise power inputs--except for ML.
+Of all the detectors evaluated, only ChannelNet and ML operate without requiring noise power as input.
+In contrast, the other detectors in our experiments are assessed under the assumption of precisely known noise power.